-This particularly true in London, which faces immense pressure for housing provision.
-Havering's population is expected to grow to over 293,000 over the 15 years.
-As outlined in this action plan, the Council is taking a pro-active approach to housing delivery as it recognises the importance of ensuring that there is the necessary provision of homes to accommodate this population growth, as well as the jobs and critical infrastructure needed to support and sustain new and existing communities.
-This should be done in a way that also preserves and enhances the borough's most valuable assets and maintains its long established and strongly supported character and appearance as an outer London sub-urban borough.
+This is particularly true in London, which faces immense pressure for housing provision.
+Havering's population is expected to grow to over 299, 000 by 20311.
+As outlined in this Action Plan, the Council is taking a pro-active approach to housing delivery as it recognises the importance of ensuring that there is the necessary provision of homes to accommodate this population growth, as well as the jobs and critical infrastructure needed to support and sustain new and existing communities.
+This should be done in a way that also preserves and enhances the borough's most valuable assets and maintains its long established and strongly supported character and appearance as an Outer London sub-urban borough.